ThibeauK/forumistic-blog/posts/post13.md

-The old man embodies questions around machine necessity.
-Finding embarrassment in the usage of labor-saving devices.
-Fundamentally, we need to distinguishing technologies enforcement as essential or an act of comfortability.
-Mechanical tactics substitute artificial structures of known reliability.
-Comparable to computational devices enforcing the production of digital safety nets.
+The old man embodies questions around machine-necessity.
+Finding embarrassment in the usage of irrigational tools As designers we need to distinguishing computational technology enforcement as essential or an act of comfortability.
+Mechanical tactics have substituted artificial structures of know reliability.
+Computational devices enforce the production of digital safety nets.
 Electronic tool boxes disconnect us from pure and simple design.
 Their infinite options facilities the creation of restless minds.
-Digital designers reliance on computational machines confesses their detachment from the art of dao. *'Constructed, mechanical, technological artefacts always come too late, when things are in a resting phase, requiring excessive force to move them.
-The better people are at this (fluid, flexible and easy), the less use the will have for artless mechanical contrivances.'*
+Digital designers reliance on computational machines confesses their detachment from the art of dao . *’Constructed, mechanical, technological artefacts always come too late, when things are in a resting phase, requiring excessive force to move them.
+The better people are at this (fluid, flexible and easy), the less use the will have for artless mechanical contrivances.’*